Public Service Loan Forgiveness: How PSLF Actually Works and Who Qualifies

 4. 120 qualifying payments: monthly payments while all three above conditions are met simultaneously.
 Payments don't have to be consecutive.

-How Retirement Contributions Affect PSLF
+How Do Retirement Contributions Affect PSLF Payments?

 Income-driven repayment amounts are calculated as a percentage of discretionary income (under SAVE: 5-10% of income above 225% of poverty line; under IBR: 10-15%).
 Retirement contributions reduce adjusted gross income, which reduces the discretionary income base, which reduces monthly payments.